Pandora: Documentation en: Password Encryption

 1 Password encryption in Pandora FMS

-Pandora FMS supports the encryption of passwords stored in the database.
+Pandora FMS supports database-stored password encryption.
 The encryption key is generated from a user-provided password and is not stored in the database (neither the key nor the password) so that passwords cannot be recovered from a database dump.
 Once the password is configured, encryption is visible for the user.

-If you lose the password given by the user, you will not recover the password stored in Pandora FMS Database.
-Save this password in a safe place and make a backup of: 'config.php and pandora_server.conf.
+If you lose the password given by the user, you will not be able to recover the password stored in Pandora FMS Database.
+Save this password in a safe place and make a backup of: config.php and pandora_server.conf files.

 1.1 Technical details

 Passwords are encrypted using the Rijndael cipher with 128 bit blocks in ECB mode.
 A 256 bit key is generated at startup from the password MD5.

 1.2 Configuration in a newly installed Pandora FMS

 To enable password encryption, the password must be configured in both Pandora FMS Server and Pandora FMS Console.
 The steps for encryption are the following:

 - Update encryption_passphrase in /etc/pandora/pandora_server.conf and /var/www/html/pandora_console/include/config.php both in the node and Metaconsole.

 - Launch the encryption script both in the node and Metaconsole.